-- Roast the tomatoes for 10-15 minutes in the preheated oven and then remove them and bake the pizza with fresh mozzarella until the mozzarella has melted slightly and the Naan flatbreads have browned a little on the edges (*see notes below).
+- Roast the tomatoes for 10-15 minutes in the preheated oven and then remove them and then bake the pizza with fresh mozzarella until the mozzarella has melted slightly and the Naan flatbreads have browned a little on the edges (*see notes below).

 - Once the Margherita pizza has baked, remove the pizzas from the oven then place roasted tomatoes and fresh basil over top.
 Enjoy!
-Keep scrolling for Photos and Notes.

 If you wish you can add a little olive oil to the Naan.
 We love this pizza because it is so easy to make and the flavors of fresh mozzarella, roasted tomatoes and fresh basil pair so well together!